ClickHouse Local Mode

 • --mode=local - Use embedded ClickHouse via chDB

-• --mode=server - Use ClickHouse server (default for backward compatibility)
+• --mode=server - Use ClickHouse server (default)

 Embedded Mode Specific Arguments